academics at cu

 Degrees and Major Fields

+Graduate degrees include a Master of Arts in Organizational Leadership and a Master of Arts in Teaching in Elementary Education and Secondary Education.
 The Master of Education is awarded in Elementary Education.
-Additional graduate degrees include a Master of Arts in Organizational Leadership and a Master of Arts in Teaching in Elementary Education and Secondary Education.

 The Bachelor of Arts degree is awarded in the following fields: Biology, Business, English; English Education; Fine Arts Studies; General Studies; History; Humanities Studies; Integrative Studies; Mass Communication; Mathematics; Music; Religion; Social Sciences; and Studio Art.
 The Bachelor of Science degree is awarded in the following fields: Biology; Business Administration; Business and Design; Comprehensive Science Education; Criminal Justice; Educational Studies, Elementary Education; Exercise Science; General Studies; Graphic Communications; Graphic Design; Health and Physical Education; History; Humanities Studies; Integrative Studies; Mathematics; Mathematics Education; Music Education; Psychology; Recreation, Wellness, and Sport; Social Sciences; Social Studies Education; Sport Management; and Studio Art.